Sustainable Seafood in the Ocean State

 1) RI Seafood Workshop:

-- The CFRF is working with Chef Derek Wagner from Nick’s on Broadway (Providence, RI) to develop a workshop to educate food professionals about the availability, sustainability, preparation, and procurement of local seafood.
+- The CFRF worked with Chef Derek Wagner from Nick’s on Broadway (Providence, RI) to develop a workshop to educate food professionals about the availability, sustainability, preparation, and procurement of local seafood.

 2) RI Seafood Guide: